 Also, you can bring drinks on the boat as long as they are not in glass containers.
 We picked up an excellent local gose beer; it made the boat ride more interesting as we tried to hold the beer, take photos, and maintain sound footing so we wouldn’t fall!

-5) Visit Fort Pulaski National Monument
+4) Immerse Yourself in History at Fort Pulaski National Monument

 Operating Hours: Historic Fort Pulaski is open daily from 9am to 4:30pm, but the surrounding grounds and visitor center remain open until 5pm.
 They are closed on New Year’s, Thanksgiving, and Christmas Day.

-Operating Hours: Store hours vary; Tybean Art and Coffee Bar is open daily from 7:30am to 12:30pm.
+Operating Hours: Store hours vary; Tybean Art and Coffee Bar is open daily from 7:30am to 1pm.

 Parking at Tybee Oaks is available on-site or along the street.

-Tybee Island has many locally-owned restaurants and bars.
-Located at 40 Estill Hammock Road, the Original Crab Shack is probably the most famous and well-known.
-Eat crab or other delicious seafood while viewing the marina.
-I ordered the beef brisket sandwich with their Tybee mustard-based sauce, and it was probably the best sauce I’ve had.
-Sadly, they were sold out of it at their on-site gift shop last time we checked.
-Find the Original Crab Shack on the map here:
+Tybee Island is home to a variety of locally-owned restaurants and bars.
+Among them, the Original Crab Shack stands out as the most famous and well-known.
+You can indulge in crab or other delicious seafood while enjoying the view of the marina.
+I highly recommend trying their beef brisket sandwich with their Tybee mustard-based sauce – it’s one of the best sauces I’ve ever had.
+Unfortunately, the sauce was sold out at their on-site gift shop the last time we checked.
+You can find the Original Crab Shack at 40 Estill Hammock Road:

 Where We Stayed

-I’ve never stayed in a place like a bed and breakfast before, so I really wanted to find a cozy B&B or something similar near the beach.
-After a few days of searching, I finally booked our stay at Beachview Inn & Spa.

-Our stay there was fabulous!
+I’ve never stayed at a bed and breakfast before, so I was searching for a cozy B&B near the beach.
+After a few days of searching, I finally booked our stay at the Beachview Inn & Spa.
+And our stay there was fabulous!

 Our room, the “Ophelia” room, has the original hardwood floors.
-Even though it’s a historical building, the rooms are richly decorated with modern amenities.
-I told my husband, who despises painting, you’re lucky we already painted the house because I would want the exact wall color in the Ophelia room!
-I don’t know the name of the paint, but it’s a beautiful blue-green color and reminds me of the sea.
+I jokingly told my husband, who despises painting walls, that he should feel lucky we already painted the house because I would want the exact same wall color that is in the Ophelia room!
+I don’t know the name of the paint, but it’s a pretty blue-green color that reminds me of the Caribbean Sea.

 Have you visited Georgia’s other barrier island, Jekyll Island?
 If not, you might like my other article, 5 Fun Things to Do on Jekyll Island!